tip9ug/plan9-documentation/source/contributor/Get_Involved.md

  - Tutorial on 9legacy to describe differences from Plan 9 (4th Edition)
  - Tutorial on 9front to describe differences from Plan 9 (4th Edition)

 ## GitHub
 Our documents are editable via a web browser.
-However, it is suggested to sign up for a GitHub account and join the Plan 9 Documentation Project Team.
+However, signing up for a GitHub account will provide access to project dashboards and discussion areas.

 ## Questions
 If you need help to get started, please ask any questions you may have on [Telegram](https://t.me/tip9ug) or write Vic at v@tip9ug.jp.